kesh-lang/kesh/examples.md

 position.0    --> 40
 ```

-Tuples are also used to represent [#blocks-and-functions](function) parameters and arguments.
+Tuples are also used to represent [function](#blocks-and-functions) parameters and arguments.

 ### Type system